RaddKatt/Vagrant/vagrant_getting_started/vagrant-shared-folder-example.md

 </ol>

 ## Disable the Default Shared Folder
-If you would like to disable the default Vagrant shared folder, `vagrant`, you may do so by adding this stanza to your Vagrantfile:
+If you would like to disable the default Vagrant shared folder, `/vagrant`, you may do so by adding this stanza to your Vagrantfile with a third argument, `disabled: true`:<br /><br />
 <code><b>$ vim Vagrantfile</b></code>
 <pre>
 # Share an additional folder to the guest VM.
 The first argument is